-The Addiction Pharmacy Fellowship program strives for excellence in clinical training, scholarship, research, and advocacy.
+The Shoppers Drug Mart Addiction Pharmacy Fellowship program strives for excellence in clinical training, scholarship, research, and advocacy.
 This program is a part of a multidisciplinary fellowship and includes specialty training in addiction management, as well as related concurrent disorders training.
 The program prepares Pharmacy Fellows to work clinically in the field of addiction and take leadership roles in clinical, academic and/or research settings.

 OVERVIEW & ELIGIBILITY

 Pharmacist trainees are accepted into the multidisciplinary fellowship program each year from a range of clinical and academic backgrounds.
-This is the inaugural year for the Pharmacy stream and there are two positions.
+There are two positions available.

 The program runs from July 2 to June 30 (one year) and is part-time in duration (6-months) with rotations (2 to 4-week blocks) spread throughout the year.
 There may be some flexibility with the start date and duration.

 We're pleased to offer Fellowship opportunities with focused clinical rotations in the Lower Mainland and surrounding areas.
 There is an opportunity to complete out-of-town rotation(s).